This review of Qantas Premium Economy and Qantas Business Class and how an upgrade can help with jetlag was updated on August 2018.

 A More Enjoyable Dining Experience

 Your three-course meal is served with silverware and on a white tablecloth – a touch of luxury on a super long flight and one that I wasn’t expecting!
 Both upgrade classes serve a menu created by top Australian chef, Neil Perry (whose famous Rockpool restaurant we visited in Melbourne), wines from the renowned Yarra Valley and a special blend of Four Pillars Gin created exclusively for Qantas.
-These are all must-see places in Victoria, with the flight providing a taster of what I came to later experience on my Road Trip beyond Melbourne.
+These are all must-see places in Victoria, with the flight providing a taster of what I came to later experience on my Road Trip in Melbourne and beyond.

 Qantas Business Class Amenity Kit